chrisweb/arduino-nodejs-music-quiz-game/README.md

 cd /PROJECT_DIRECTORY_PATH/quizz-game
 ```

-~~### install the development dependencies using yarn~~
+### ~~install the development dependencies using yarn~~

-use yarn to fetch all the dependencies and put them into the node_modules directory
+~~use yarn to fetch all the dependencies and put them into the node_modules directory~~

 ```
 yarn install
 ```

-!!! don't use yarn, it has problems dealing with the typescript type definition files
+!!! we postponed using yarn (use npm instead, see below), because there is a bug when checking out @types packages:

 https://github.com/yarnpkg/yarn/issues/825
 https://github.com/yarnpkg/yarn/issues/656